ubuntu/adsys/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 >**Please do not report security vulnerabilities here**
 >Use [launchpad ADSys private bugs](https://bugs.launchpad.net/ubuntu/+source/adsys/+filebug) which is monitored by our security team.
-On ubuntu machine, it’s best to use `ubuntu-bug adsys` to collect relevant information.
+On Ubuntu machines, it’s best to use `ubuntu-bug adsys` to collect relevant information.

 **Thank you in advance for helping us to improve ADSys!**
 Please read through the template below and answer all relevant questions.
 Your additional work here is greatly appreciated and will help us respond as quickly as possible.
 For general support or usage questions, use [Ubuntu Discourse](https://discourse.ubuntu.com/c/desktop/8).
 Finally, to avoid duplicates, please search existing Issues before submitting one here.